 How to use technology to predict and respond to the behavior of your future customers.

 Welcome to the wide world of business analytics.
 Business analytics is using data to inform business decisions.
 It is also sometimes referred to as business intelligence.

 The scope of business analytics has grown significantly.
 Especially as technology and artificial intelligence (AI) have become more powerful and accessible.

-Before we dive into how prescriptive analytics works, we need to take a brief look at three other modes of analysis.
+Before we dive in and figure out what analytics are all about, let’s take a brief look at three other modes of analysis.
 These serve as the fundamental building blocks of prescriptive analytics.

 Types of business analytics

 The scope of this post will stay within the bounds of prescriptive analytics.
-But if you want a deep dive into all four of the main types of business intelligence, be sure to read this comprehensive post on the topic.
+But if you want a deep dive into all four of the main types of business intelligence, be sure to check out some of our other posts on the topic.

 In summary, here are the four main types of business analysis: